Maciejlys/Github-stats/README.md

 - chart of primary languages from 100 public repos
 - chart of top 5 starred languages

-# What have I learned?

-I learned alot while doing this project.\
-That was my first time working with external api.\

-My goal was to use:
-- axios
-- context
-- grid
-- charts

 # What was used in this project?

 - axios